Ouranosinc/cowbird/docs/configuration.rst

 a required parameter is missing for a handler it will throw a ``HandlerConfigurationException`` exception.
 Additional parameters can be used for some handlers, such as ``admin_user`` and ``admin_password`` for a `Magpie`_ handler.
+See also the :ref:`components_handlers` section for more details on individual handlers.

 Parameters :